modbas/mad76/doc/teachpython/teachpython.md

         * equation: $a x^2 + b x + c = 0$
         * solutions: $x_{1,2} = \frac{-b \pm \sqrt{b^2 - 4 a c}}{2 a}$

+    Note: \$ is used to define inline math formulas using LaTeX

 2. Create a new Code cell

         a = 4